 Located approximately an hour northeast of Pittsburgh, you’ll find entry points to the Red Bank Valley Trail in Brookville, New Bethlehem and East Brady.
 Named DCNR's first ever trail of the year in 2014, the Redbank Valley Trail is a 50+ miles, non-motorized 4-season trail, beloved by outdoor enthusiasts and nature-seekers.

-Beartown Rocks in Clear Creek State Forest and Scripture Rocks Heritage Park are both short drives off of I-80.
+Beartown Rocks in Clear Creek State Forest, Scripture Rocks Heritage Park, and Bilger's Rocks are all short drives off of I-80.
 Free to visit, these sites provide diverse opportunities to explore massive boulders and rock formations.
-Beartown Rocks, north of I-80, is well known for its scenic views and Scripture Rocks Heritage Park, just a few miles south of I-80, is famous for its mysterious history and Biblical rock carvings.
+Beartown Rocks and Bilger's Rocks are well known for their scenic views and Scripture Rocks Heritage Park, just a few miles south of I-80, is famous for its mysterious history and Biblical rock carvings.
 (Photo by: Rebecca Thomas)

 Covering 3,394 acres of forest and wetlands, Black Moshannon State Park is a conservation and an outdoor paradise with unique, natural environments.
 More than 43,000 acres of the Moshannon State Forest surround the park and help create a remote and wild setting that provides recreational opportunities in all seasons, including water recreation, hiking and biking, camping, hunting and fishing, and winter recreation.